ahadcse/aws-kinesis-example/README.md

 ### Deployment:

 Make command prompt should be available.
-Following is the command:
+Following are the commands:

     $ make deployment_bucket  # This bucket will contain the artifacts
     $ make deploy